battyone/market-reconstruction/Applications/IBM/README.md

 ### All historical data

 We start by considering the whole historical data we have available from [Yahoo!
-Finance](https://finance.yahoo.com/quote/IBM?p=IBM), ranging from January 2, 1962 to October 2, 2016.
-In `figure 1`, the raw historical prices are plotted against the time alongside a **5th** degree polynomial fit.
+Finance](https://finance.yahoo.com/quote/IBM?p=IBM).
+In `figure 1`, the raw historical prices are plotted against the time alongside a **3rd** degree polynomial fit.

 ##### Figure 1 - Raw historical prices
 ![Figure 1](https://raw.githubusercontent.com/joaocarmo/market-reconstruction/master/Applications/IBM/images/fig1.png)